MicrosoftDocs/azure-docs/articles/active-directory/privileged-identity-management/pim-deployment-plan.md

 1. Billing administrator
 1. Skype for Business administrator

-✓ Microsoft recommends you manage all your global administrators and security administrators through PIM as a first step as they are the ones that can do the most harm when compromised.
+:heavy_check_mark: **Microsoft recommends** you manage all your global administrators and security administrators through PIM as a first step as they are the ones that can do the most harm when compromised.

 It is also important to consider what data and permission are most sensitive for your organization.
 As an example, some organizations may want to protect their PowerBI Administrator role or their Teams administrator role through PIM as they have the ability to access data and/or change core workflows.

 If there are any roles with guest users assigned, they are particularly vulnerable to attack

-✓ Microsoft recommends you manage all roles with guest users through PIM to reduce risk associated with compromised guest user accounts.
+:heavy_check_mark: **Microsoft recommends** you manage all roles with guest users through PIM to reduce risk associated with compromised guest user accounts.

 Reader roles like the directory reader, message center reader and security reader are sometimes believed to be less important compared to other roles as they don’t have write permission.
 However, we have seen some of customers also protect these roles as attackers who have gained access to these accounts may be able to read sensitive data, such as Personal Identifiable Information (PII).
 You should take this into consideration when deciding whether reader roles in your organization need to be managed through PIM.